Benn-Lau/LearnNext13-SSR-CSR/README.md

 In your application code or development setup, you can access these variables by using a library or method to load the contents of the .env file into your application's environment.

 ### Problem occurs for me when Image cannot load cause by unable to load env variables

 - Solution : Bundling Environment Variables for the Browser
-- the problem occurs cause the browser cannot read environment variables , I change the env variable to follow next js
+- the problem occurs cause the browser cannot read environment variables , I change the env variable to follow next js docs - read .env variables

 ### Learning Markdown